felipe-gomes-vicente/desafio-03-ignite-reactjs/README.md

 <br>

 ##### Application developed In this challenge React concepts create an application to train what I have learned so far ,
-This will be an application where your main goal is to create a shopping cart hook.
+This will be an application RocketShoes where your main goal is to create a shopping cart hook.
 We will have access to two pages, a component, and a hook to implement the functionality requested in this challenge:
 - Add a new product to the cart;
 - Remove a product from your cart;
 - Changing the quantity of a product in the cart;